1. Respite Retreat

 He leads me to the fireplace and sets my bag down on the hearth, but not too close.
 The fire crackles, and warmth surrounds me like an embrace.

 “Have a seat, dear one.
 One hot cup of coffee coming up.”
-He tilts his head and squints his eyes a bit as he looks at me, “I would say, a large mug of strong coffee, a little cream and a smidge of sweet.
+He tilts his head and squints his eyes a bit as he looks at me.
+“I would say, a large mug of strong coffee, a little cream, and a smidge of sweet.
 Right?!”

-With a tired laugh, I respond, “That sounds perfect, how did you know?”
+With a tired laugh, I respond, “That sounds perfect!
+How did you know?”

 “Pop knows what his guests need—you are family here.”
 His eyes twinkle, and he heads for a door off the café that I suspect leads to a kitchen.

 A bittersweet feeling stirs as I realize that Pop reminds me of my dad.
 Tears fill my eyes, and I feel a familiar ache.
-We lost my dad abruptly just a couple weeks ago.
+We lost my dad abruptly just a couple of weeks ago.
 It still feels surreal, and I can’t quite believe he is gone.
 After all the storms and challenges of this season, and there have been so many, I just didn’t anticipate that one.

 I pull off my boots and place them in front of the fireplace.
-There is a coat stand nearby so I hang my coat, hoping it will begin to dry too.
+There is a coat stand nearby, so I hang my coat, hoping it will begin to dry too.
 Curling up on the big leather chair, I tuck my feet beneath me.
 There is a quiet hum from the activity in the café, but it is rather comforting after the solitude of the trail.

-I fix my gaze on the flames and my thoughts turn inward, whether a campfire on the trail or a fireplace at an inn, the effect is the same.
+I fix my gaze on the flames, and my thoughts turn inward.
+Whether a campfire on the trail or a fireplace at an inn, the effect is the same.
 I settle and slow, and I watch the flames burn.

 “Daughter.”
 I hear a comforting voice, but the term of affection doesn’t register.